 TIP: Most of Bob’s Red Mill Gluten Free Products have the little red “GF” circular indicator on them.
 So if you’re looking for gluten-free, keep an eye out for their red symbol!

-So what’s the difference between steel cut oats and rolled oats?
+Difference between steel cut oats and rolled oats

 Honestly, I didn’t even know what steel cut oats were probably until my mid-twenties because I didn’t really grow up eating oatmeal!